Email spam: Statistics and estimates

 The total volume of email spam has been consistently growing, but in 2011 the trend seemed to reverse.
 The amount of spam that users see in their mailboxes is only a portion of total spam sent, since spammers' lists often contain a large percentage of invalid addresses and many spam filters simply delete or reject "obvious spam".

 The first known spam email, advertising a DEC product presentation, was sent in 1978 by Gary Thuerk to 600 addresses, the total number of users on ARPANET was 2600 at the time though software limitations meant only slightly more than half of the intended recipients actually received it.
 As of August 2010, the number of spam messages sent per day was estimated to be around 200 billion.
 More than 97% of all emails sent over the Internet in 2008 were unwanted, according to a Microsoft security report.
 MAAWG estimates that 85% of incoming mail is "abusive email", as of the second half of 2007.
 The sample size for the MAAWG's study was over 100 million mailboxes.
 In 2018 with growing affiliation networks & email frauds worldwide about 90% of global email traffic is spam as per IPwarmup.com study, which also effects legitimate email senders to achieve inbox delivery.

 A 2010 survey of US and European email users showed that 46% of the respondents had opened spam messages, although only 11% had clicked on a link.

+In 2023, 160 billion spam messages were sent every day.
+The US sends the most spam messages (8 billion per day), followed by China (7.6 billion per day).
+The main topic is delivery service messages (in the US in the first half of 2023 more than 1.1 billion).